 The Process for Determining Regulated Electric Rates

-Prior to the 1990s regulated electric service consisted of generation, transmission and distribution.
-Since the 1990s, regulated service usually consists solely of transmission and distribution.
-The following description of the ratemaking process applies to that portion of the service that remains regulated.
+Prior to the 1990s regulated electric service consisted of all three components of service – generation, transmission and distribution.
+Since the 1990s, regulated service usually consists solely of the transmission and distribution components.
+The following describes the process for setting just and reasonable rates for the components of service that are regulated.

 Revenue Requirement = Prudently incurred costs of operations + (Reasonable Rate of Return x Investment in Used and Useful Plant)